EDIorg/data-package-best-practices/webpages/4_upload/ECC_how_to.md

 stored for 180 days only.
 - Upload:  The Quality Engine halts on the first error, saving processor time.
 Upon a successful upload, the quality report document is stored permanently as part of the data package (associated via the resource map), and can be accessed and displayed alongside its metadata and data.

+### Log in
+You must be logged into either an EDI or LTER account to access this tool.
+Log in from the "Tools" menu, either
+- Evaluate/Upload packages or
+- View Evaluate/Upload results

 ### Report interpretation
 With very few users and with responses that are somewhat arcane, it is simpler for us to go over your report with you.
-Do not hesitate to ask for help (info@environmentaldatainitiative.org )
+Do not hesitate to ask for help (info@environmentaldatainitiative.org).
-Generally, the left columns are what the checker expects, and the right columns are what the checker found.
+Generally, the columns to the left are what the checker expects, and the right columns are what the checker found.

 Sample reports:
 - All fields valid (upload mode)